sumitkumarpaul/data_rotting/README.md

 DU: [22-04-2024 16:19:23.918320] Data accessed successfully, the result of evaluation is: 20, return from enclave is = 0
 ```

-Then wait for more than 1 minute and issue the same command again:
+Then wait for more than 1 minute for the data to expire, and then issue the same command again:

 ```
 data-user/data-user access-data 127.0.0.1 1240
 ```

-Something like the following should be shown:
+Something like the following should be shown, which indicates data is expired and cannot be used.

 ```
 data-user/data-user access-data 127.0.0.1 1240